sandeepk27/sandeepk27/README.md

 - 🌱 I’m currently learning [Cloud Computing]

-- 🥅 2022 Goals: Work on Blockchain and Contribute more to Open Source.
+- 🥅 2022 Goals: Work on Blockchain , Django and Contribute more to Open Source.

 - ⚡ Languages: Python3, C++, JavaScript